tobiasvogel/i2cselect/README.md

 # i2cselect
-A quick selector utility for selecting a I2C-device bus on Raspberry Pi when using a TCA9548 Multiplexer
+A quick selector utility for selecting a I2C-device bus on a Raspberry Pi when using a TCA9548 Multiplexer

 ***